 Spirit and Steel

 This was the project I worked on at Digipen during Spring ‘25.
-I was a technical artist on the team and I primarily focused on procedural environments and shaders.
-I also worked on some 3D modeling and creating interactable blueprints.
+I was a technical artist on the team, and I primarily focused on procedural environments and shaders.
+I also worked on some 3D modeling and creating blueprints for interactables.

 Procedural Stylized Rocks